digiscot/digiscot.github.io/pages/projects/leonard-cheshire.md

 We have arranged to run a workshop on 8th September and will begin with basics such as turning computer on/off and accessing the internet.
 We have spoken to Cantraybridge College and have carried out a similar process where have asked for preferences and we will begin with them on 15th September.

+8th September 2015
+Ran an intial workshop at Cheshire House, Inverness.
+4 participants of various capabilities.
+We completed their Initial assessments and completed ther permision forms for the use of any photographs that we take in the duration of the course.
+We commenced with a basic session and looked at turning a computer on and off.
+We discussed the various parts of the computer and we ensured that the groupo now know the names for all parts.
+We then discussed the desktop and ran through the icons and their uses including task bars/toolbarsand how to open a document/programme.
+We then gave a session in how to access the internet and how to search for a specific site.
+We will be continuing with this at the next session and will aslo be looking at email.
+The general feedback from the participants was good and they all seem to have taken something away from the session.